-- ▶ DHS is not subject to the 299C.11 subd.
+- DHS is not subject to the 299C.11 subd.
 1 arrest record destruction because they obtained copies of Rob's arrest records in 2019, prior to their destruction in 2022. - Rob was previously DQ'd on this basis and did not request a fair hearing, so his appeal options are limited.
-Rob could request reconsideration of the POE disqualification, but this appeal will only be limited to written submissions. - Rob cannot request a set aside because he has a permanent DQ.
+Rob could request reconsideration of the POE disqualification, but this appeal will only be limited to written submissions.
+He has no right to a fair hearing. - Rob cannot request a set aside because he has a permanent DQ.
 Minn.
 Stat.
 245C.24, subd.
-2(a). - ▶ Rob will likely need to petition for expungement of his arrest records that are in the possession of DHS and MDH to get this resolved.
+2(a). - Rob will likely need to petition for expungement of his arrest records that are in the possession of DHS and MDH to get this resolved.